What is Hypnotherapy?

 We do not take insurance.

 After Hours Hypnotherapy is a premium practice that follows a hybrid concierge model.
 I believe it is more important to work with the client and do what is in their best interest and not what insurance says I must do.
 This means that I do not bill insurance.
 If you wish, I can provide an invoice which you can submit to your insurance to attempt to allow you to get reimbursed.
+Please ask for this prior to the session as it is easier to generate if the session is not pre-paid.
 I cannot guarantee any insurance will reimburse for hypnotherapy at this time.
+Despite not taking insurance, referrals might be needed.

 I have a friend who I would like to pay for them to have a session, can I pay for their session?